 I was a winner in the 2014 Irish Writers Centre Novel Fair – an international competition for emerging writers, the feedback was very positive and complimentary and suddenly, there were possibilities beyond just scribbling a few lines here and a few lines there.

 My debut novel, ‘My Husband’s Wives,’ is a contemporary women’s fiction novel set in Dublin.
 It was published initially in digital format by Aria, (Head of Zeus) in May 2016 and has been a top ten best seller in the US, Canada and Australia.
+In 2017, it debuted as a top ten best seller in Ireland when it was released in trade paper back.

-In February 2017, my new book, ‘Secrets We Keep,’ will be released.
+In February 2017, my new book, ‘Secrets We Keep,’ was released.
 This is a contemporary story with echoes from the past, it is about secrets and second chances, it is about love old and new and it is about being brave enough to become the people we’ve always wanted to be.
 It is very much inspired by where I live and for that reason among others I really enjoyed writing it and I’m so excited about bringing it into the hands of readers.